rgarro/carModels/README.md

 # carModels

-𝜏 = r product F is a blue redbull
+𝜏 = r product F is a blue RedBull

-the three notes of Fast Car like a tangential wave on a flat road Fucking Tracy Chapman Delta F Dividing delta Time kinetic k*i*s power 2 on elevation remember ai - af/T
+The three notes of Fast Car like a tangential wave on a flat road, Fucking Tracy Chapman Delta F Dividing delta Time kinetic k*i*s power 2 on elevation remember ai - af/T

-Toyota mr2 moment of inertia t=mr2α
+Chet Baker Romantic Ballads
+(I Fall In Love to Easily) = (π/180)/(9.8 m/s power 2)
+(I Fall In Love Too Fast) =  (Df - Di )/(Tf - Ti )

+Toyota MR2 moment of inertia t=mr2α mass product radius power Two times alpha 2 times the corner in front of you with the weight of love (Fishing Is NOT a SIN) Chapman strut Toyota MR2 , Fucking Tracy Chapman driving the FAST CAR

 Joules times kinetic energy power 2 product momentum = Jeep four wheel drive